s95rob/OpenGL-Base/README.md

 ## Using

-The Sandbox project includes Sandbox.cpp, which is a ready-to-go template for writing OpenGL code.
+Run `git clone` and build.
+The GL-Sandbox project has a template source file for writing OpenGL code.